gdelazzari/MailCruncher/README.md

 + You can *absolutely* do a "safe" run before doing a real one, so you can preview how the classifier is taking its decisions

 ## Notes
-+ Remember to train and test the classifier before doing any real run
++ Remember to train and test the classifier before doing any safe/real run
 + Even if this is just an experiment, feedback is appreciated
 + Pull requests are welcome

 ## Disclaimer
 I take no responsibility if you lose important emails.
 This software is provided as it is, without any warranty.
-It's not a final product or an idiot-proof program __by no means__, it's more of an experiment/toy program I created for fun.
+It's not a final product or an idiot-proof program __by any means__: it's more of an experiment I created for fun.
 Use at your own risk.

-Although it works just on unread emails (which, because of the fact they're actually unread, probably means you don't care a lot about them), it has the power to trash your personal emails based on its decisions.
+Although it works only on unread emails (which, because of the fact they're actually unread, probably means you don't care a lot about them), it has the ability to trash your personal emails based on its own decisions.
 You have been warned.